NaturalHistoryMuseum/scratchpads/sites/all/modules/lightbox2/README.txt

 attribute should be set to "lightvideo".
 It's not possible to group videos but it is possible to control the size of the lightbox by setting the 'width' and 'height' properties.
-The properties can be configured like "lightvideo[width:300px; height: 200px;]".
+The properties can be configured like "lightvideo[width:300px; height: 200px;]" and "lightvideo[width:300px; height: 200px;][my caption]".
 The properties should all be of the format "property: value;" - note the closing semi-colon.
 If no properties are set, then the default width and height of 400px will be used.
 See below for more detailed examples.